 - Quality assessments

-To put an exact time frame on architecture audits or code reviews is not possible.
+To put an exact time frame on architecture audits or code reviews beforehand is not possible.
 Much depends on what the actual needs are, and which aspects need most attention.
 Our audits have run from two days to two weeks.
 This is why we make clear arrangements to meet the expectations and demands.